O’Reilly Style Guide and Word List

 Punctuation

-For anything not covered in this list, please consult the Chicago Manual of Style, 17th Edition.
+For anything not covered in this list, please consult the Chicago Manual of Style, 18th edition.

 • Commas and periods go inside quotation marks.